xjz17/iotdb/README.md

 Total line number = 1
 ```

 After the database is set, we can use CREATE TIMESERIES to create a new timeseries.
 When creating a timeseries, we should define its data type and the encoding scheme.
-Here we create two timeseries:
+Here We create two timeseries:

 ```
 IoTDB> CREATE TIMESERIES root.ln.wf01.wt01.status WITH DATATYPE=BOOLEAN, ENCODING=PLAIN